Magyartanulas/magyartanulas.github.io/Section9.md

 If you find something attractive or enticing rather than appealing, you can use `vonz`.
 The accusative is used because these somethings ***attract/entice you***, which is something direct.

+This only shows relevant conjugations, to see the full verb conjugations [click here.](https://cooljugator.com/hu/vonz)

 | Pronoun | Past indef. | Past def. | Present indef. | Present def. | Present indef. cond. | Present def. cond. |
 |---------|-------------|-----------|----------------|--------------|----------------------|--------------------|
 | ő       | vonzott     | vonzotta  | vonz           | vonzza       | vonzana              | vonzaná            |